NYC COUGH SPECIALIST:

 Dr. Gary Stadtmauer

-The coronavirus pandemic is a terrible time for someone to have a chronic cough.
-Whether you have been coughing for a few weeks or many years, Dr. Stadtmauer’s unique approach may finally help relieve your chronic cough.
-Patients who have seen countless specialists and coughed for decades have found relief.
+Refractory chronic cough (RCC) is defined as a cough lasting longer than 8 weeks but you don’t need to wait that long to seek help.
+Whether you have been coughing for a few weeks or many years, Dr. Stadtmauer’s unified approach may finally help relieve your chronic cough.

 Testing for these conditions is seldom available at one office which results in a trial and error approach and/or multiple doctors visits.
 Also, chronic cough may be the main but is almost never the only symptom.
 There might also be: